 If you are sleeping in a position that has some disadvantages, there are some things that you can do:

 - Use pillows to alleviate strain on joints.
 Place a pillow under your knees so that your spine is aligned correctly if you are sleeping on your back.
-If you are sleeping on your side, place a pillow under your neck so you don’t awake with a sore neck or shoulder.
+If you are sleeping on your side, place a pillow under your neck so that you don't awake with a sore neck or shoulder.
 Use a silk pillowcase to minimize wrinkles.

 - Make sure your bedroom is set up for sleeping.
 Clean, natural, percale sheets, an uncluttered room free of distractions, and a set bedtime routine will help you get your best rest.

 - Try to alter your sleep position.
 If you are sleeping in a position that is leaving you with discomfort or worse, try switching to another position.
-However, if you are resting comfortably in a position and are experiencing no drawbacks, why change?
+However, if you are sleeping comfortably in a position and are experiencing no drawbacks, why change?